huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/heart-failure/kansas-city-cardiomyopathy-questionnaire.md

 Patients answer questions about how living with a heart condition impacts their quality of life, both physical and social.
 The Kansas City Cardiomyopathy Questionnaire has no right or wrong answers and takes around 4-6 minutes to complete.

-From the Kansas City Cardiomyopathy Questionnaire module, patients can start the questionnaire by clicking “Add”.
+From the Kansas City Cardiomyopathy Questionnaire module, patients can start the questionnaire by clicking **Add**.
 They can view their progress in a graph and also access all their previous results.
 Daily, weekly, or monthly reminders can be set to help keep patients on track.

 ![Kansas City Cardiomyopathy Questionnaire in the Huma App](./assets/kccq.png)